Tim Buckley

 Buckley's masterpieces are extensive pieces that have little in common with the "song".
 The performance is free and there is no refrain.
 The melody is dismembered and distorted, stretched into a slow, creeping structure that is the equivalent of a dream.
 Lorca and Gypsy Woman are endless pieces in which Buckley opens the doors of perception and bursts into a sidereal void.

 The epic step of the first records becomes more and more abstract.
 The tragic, muted tone will always remain the same, but it will be dyed with ever more gray colors, more and more depressed.
 The pace, in turn, will become more and more convulsive, hysterically contended between pauses in which he held his breath and feverish showers of emotions, as if the singer was shaken by sudden and atrocious illuminations of a tremendous secret or rushed headlong into abyssal existential hells.
 Buckley's music pursued an idea, no matter where it went.
 He often limited himself to falling, without seeing the bottom, in a darkness of barred pupils and outstretched hands, in an eternal orgy of desperate cries and gruesome moans.
-Buckley wandered in that space of infinite nothingness perhaps searching,
+Buckley wandered in that space of infinite nothingness perhaps searching for an idea that was also about being saved.

 His career was a long private nightmare.
 Buckley spent his life chasing his inner ghosts in labyrinths of sounds and cosmic itineraries, but he was lost from the beginning, and what makes his art great is that he had no hope of finding himself.
 Buckley's was a nightmare that lasted a lifetime, the nightmare of a shipwrecked man adrift, who will eventually be killed by the horizon he was talking to day and night.